IKIM-Essen/ClusterDocs/docs/slurm.md

 The ssh session is incorporated into one of the running jobs on the target node: when the job terminates, the ssh session terminates as well.

+This feature is meant for monitoring and debugging. **Do not** use it for work that could be submitted via slurm instead.

-Alternatively, interactive shells can be launched on any worker node using `srun`, regardless of running jobs.
+Interactive shells can also be launched on any worker node using `srun`, regardless of running jobs.
 See [Example: obtaining a shell on a node](#example-obtaining-a-shell-on-a-node).
 The `srun` method allocates one CPU core on the target node, therefore it doesn't work if the node is already fully allocated.

 ### salloc